Visiting the Farm

 Do you offer pre-picked berries for sale?

-Sometimes, but because we want to encourage the experience of picking your own berries rather than retail sale, we don’t focus on selling pre-picked berries.
+No. We want to encourage the experience of picking your own berries rather than retail sale, so we don’t sell pre-picked berries.

 How do I store my blueberries?